-(4) attempt to obtain documentation of the patient's condition from the referring emergency department, agency, facility, or other source before admission, if available.
+(4) request documentation of the patient's condition from the referring emergency department, agency, facility, or other source before admission, if applicable.

 (c) A center shall conduct an initial evaluation of each patient who presents for treatment.
 The evaluation must